-ROCK (Ride On Center for Kids) provides equine-assisted activities and therapies to children, adults, and veterans with physical, cognitive and emotional disabilities.
+ROCK (Ride On Center for Kids), a 501 (c)(3) nonprofit organization, provides equine-assisted activities and therapies to children, adults, and veterans with physical, cognitive and emotional disabilities.

 ROCK participants range from 2 – 91 years old and see improvement in most aspects of their life; from muscle tone, strength, flexibility, and balance to cognitive, behavioral and emotional improvements.